David G. Haskell

 David George Haskell is a British and American biologist and writer.
 He is a two-time Pulitzer Prize finalist in General Nonfiction.
 In addition to scientific papers, he has written essays, poems, op-eds, and the books The Forest Unseen (Viking Press, Penguin Random House 2012), The Songs of Trees (Viking Press, Penguin Random House 2017), Thirteen Ways to Smell a Tree (Hachette 2021), and Sounds Wild and Broken (Viking Press, Penguin Random House 2022).
-In 2026, Viking Press will publish How Flowers Made our World.
+In 2026, Viking Press published How Flowers Made Our World: The Story of Nature's Revolutionaries.

-Education and Academic Appointments
+Education and academic appointments

 Haskell received his B.A. in zoology from the University of Oxford and his Ph.D. in evolutionary biology from Cornell University.
 His primary and secondary education were at l'École Active Bilingue (now named École Jeannine Manuel), Paris, and the British School of Paris, France.

 In 2025, he was appointed Adjunct Professor in the Department of Environmental Sciences at Emory University in Atlanta, Georgia.
-He was professor at The University of the South from 1995 to 2025, serving as Chair of Biology (2004-2009) and Director of Environmental Arts and Humanities (2024-5), William R. Kenan, Jr. Professor of Biology and Environmental Studies (2021-2025), and Professor Emeritus of Biology (2025 onward).
-In 2020-1, he was Professor Adjunct in the Department of Ecology & Evolutionary Biology at The University of Colorado, Boulder.
+He was professor at The University of the South from 1995 to 2025, serving as Chair of Biology (2004–2009) and Director of Environmental Arts and Humanities (2024–2025), William R. Kenan, Jr. Professor of Biology and Environmental Studies (2021–2025), and Professor Emeritus of Biology (2025 onward).
+In 2020–2021, he was Professor Adjunct in the Department of Ecology & Evolutionary Biology at the University of Colorado, Boulder.